 - Claw Grip or Palm Grip: A claw grip allows you to pull the mouse deeper into your hand so your fingertips have more control.
 A palm grip on the other hand allows you to place your entire palm on top of the mouse during play.

-- Lights: Some gamers prefer lights, preferably those that match their keyboards, while others find lights a little overbearing.
+- Lights: Some gamers prefer lights, preferably those that match their gaming keyboards, while others find lights a little overbearing.

 - Cost: Features that come with gaming mice will change as price brackets change.